vijayshikhare/countdown-timer-progress-bar/README.md

 Welcome to the **CountDown Timer** project – a sleek and interactive countdown timer built with **HTML**, **CSS**, and **JavaScript**.
 This project includes a visual timer and a progress bar for better user experience.

+---

+## 📌 Overview

+This project implements a countdown to a target date (`30 June 2025, 17:19:00`) and shows:

+- Remaining days, hours, minutes, and seconds
+- A progress bar indicating time elapsed
+- Auto stop and status message when time expires

+It’s perfect for events, sales, deadlines, webinars, or launches.

+---

 ## 🔥 Features

 - Real-time countdown (days, hours, minutes, seconds)